Ng See-yuen: Filmmaking

 His career in the industry began as an executive at Shaw Brothers Studio.
 The first film he was involved in was The Chinese Boxer (1970), on which he worked as assistant director to film director Jimmy Wang Yu.

+He then produced the film The Bloody Fists in 1972 which was sold to and distributed by then Hong Kong's third largest movile conglomerate Goldig Films, owned by Alex Gouw.
 In 1975, he founded Seasonal Film Corporation.
 The first film produced by the company was Secret Rivals in 1976, which Ng also directed.

 Ng produced and co-wrote Snake in the Eagle's Shadow (1978) and Drunken Master, which were the first films directed by Yuen Woo-ping and were Jackie Chan's first real successes at the domestic box office.

 In 1985, Ng was the first Hong Kong producer to make a film in the USA that successfully showed the Hong Kong style of action when he worked with Corey Yuen on No Retreat, No Surrender, which starred then unknowns Kurt McKinney and Jean-Claude Van Damme.

 Other notable films that Ng See-yuen worked on include Ninja in the Dragon's Den (as co-writer and producer) and Legend of a Fighter (as producer and writer), both in 1982.
 He also co-produced Jackie Chan's 1992 film Twin Dragons, and four of the Once Upon a Time in China series.

 Still working in the industry, he produced Alfred Cheung's romantic comedy Contract Lover in 2007, and is credited as presenter for the 2008 film Legendary Assassin.